Shavo Odadjian: DJing and other projects

 Odadjian was executive producer for Abloom, a side project of members of Onesidezero, Snot, and Soulfly.
 Odadjian is currently mentoring the band Chameleon Conductor record their debut album.
 Odadjian's younger brother Dave Odadjian plays bass in the band, alongside his cousin Harry Markarian, who plays the guitar.

 Other work

 Directing and editing

 Stating himself to be a "very visual person", Odadjian has directed and edited extensive music videos for System of a Down, including "Aerials" and "Toxicity".
-The video concept for "Question!" states came from one of his dreams.
+He states that the video concept for "Question!" came from one of his dreams.